datacarpentry/image-processing/_episodes/08-edge-detection.md

 * The sliders for *sigma*, and *low* and *high threshold* values, and
 * The main program, i.e., the code that is executed when the program runs.

-We will look at the main program part first, and then return writing the Plugin.
+We will look at the main program part first, and then return to writing the plugin.
 The first several lines of the main program are easily recognizable at this point: saving the command-line argument, reading the image in grayscale, and creating a window.